Rabies in animals: Horses

+Jackals

+Rabies is common in jackals, especially in Southern Africa, being present in black-backed jackals and side-striped jackals.
+It is also present in golden jackals, particularly in parts of the Middle East.

 Monkeys

 Monkeys, like humans, can get rabies; however, they do not tend to be a common source of rabies.
 Monkeys with rabies tend to die more quickly than humans.
 In one study, 9 of 10 monkeys developed severe symptoms or died within 20 days of infection.
 Monkeys as an infectious agent are often a concern for individuals residing in or travelling to developing countries as they are the second most common source of rabies after dogs in many of these places.

+Pigs

+Rabies is rare in pigs, but it can occur.
+In 2007, there was an outbreak of rabies in pigs in China, in Hunan province, with the virus having been contracted from dogs.

 Rabbits

-Despite natural infection of rabbits being rare, they are particularly vulnerable to the rabies virus; rabbits were used to develop the first rabies vaccine by Louis Pasteur in the 1880s, and continue to be used for rabies diagnostic testing.
-The virus is often contracted when attacked by other rabid animals and can incubate within a rabbit for up to two to three weeks.
+Although natural infection of rabbits is rare, they are particularly vulnerable to the rabies virus.
+Rabbits were used to develop the first rabies vaccine by Louis Pasteur in the 1880s, and continue to be used for rabies diagnostic testing.
+The virus is often contracted when a rabbit is attacked by another rabid animal and can incubate for up to two to three weeks.
 Symptoms include weakness in limbs, head tremors, low appetite, nasal discharge, and death within three to four days.
 There are currently no vaccines available for rabbits.
 The National Institutes of Health recommends that rabbits be kept indoors or enclosed in hutches outside that do not allow other animals to come in contact with them.